Retail and the way we shop has drastically changed in recent years.

 Keeping employees and customer’s safe is another key challenge facing these businesses.

-Working with Perch, we have already started to bring the digital experience in store.
+Working with various retailers and partners, we have already started to bring the digital experience in store.
 Smart shelving, digital signage and virtual queues can all be applied to create a contactless experience that is still personalised.